-(1) The rate of interest for interest pursuant to Sections 11-1 and 11-3 shall correspond to the rate determined pursuant to Section 3 first paragraph item one of the Act of 17 December 1976 no. 100 concerning Interest on Overdue Payments Etc. If a payment arrangement has been granted for inheritance tax because the inheritance or gift largely encompasses business activities 1, the rate of interest shall be half of the rate provided for in the first item.
-(2) The rate of interest for interest pursuant to Section 11-2 shall be equivalent to the monetary key rate of interest as determined by Norges Bank as at 1 January in the year in question with the addition of one percentage point.
-The rate of interest for interest pursuant to Section 11-4 shall be equivalent to the monetary key rate of interest pursuant to Section 11-4 shall be equivalent to the monetary key rate of interest as determined by Norges Bank as at 1 January in the year in question.

-(3) Changes to the size of the rate of interest shall take effect from the time at which the change enters into force, including for claims for tax and duty where interest accrues before the entry into force.

-1 Cf. Section 20 of the act of 19 June 1964 no. 14.
+- (1) The rate of interest for interest pursuant to Sections 11-1 and 11-3 shall correspond to the rate determined pursuant to Section 3 first paragraph item one of the Act of 17 December 1976 no. 100 concerning Interest on Overdue Payments Etc. If a payment arrangement has been granted for inheritance tax because the inheritance or gift largely encompasses business activities , the rate of interest shall be half of the rate provided for in the first item. - (2) The rate of interest for interest pursuant to Section 11-2 shall be equivalent to the monetary key rate of interest as determined by Norges Bank as at 1 January in the year in question with the addition of one percentage point.
+The rate of interest for interest pursuant to Section 11-4 shall be equivalent to the monetary key rate of interest as determined by Norges Bank as at 1 January in the year in question. - (3) Changes to the size of the rate of interest shall take effect from the time at which the change enters into force, including for claims for tax and duty where interest accrues before the entry into force. - 1 Cf. Section 20 of the act of 19 June 1964 no. 14.